 Autre Chose — two disques of live Willie — was recorded in France during a March/April 1982 tour with a new backing trio.
 The choice of material is eclectic, beginning with “Tennesse [sic] Waltz” performed a cappella and including all of his best(-known) songs, plus some new things.

 Continuing along his odd Boston-and-Paris path, Alexander recorded a spare album that excludes guitar and rock in favor of keyboards for a bluesy, late-night sound: Tap Dancing on My Piano has the loose, funky feel of old friends tinkering in the studio.
 Basically, Willie accompanies himself on piano with varying amounts of harmonica, sax and drums thrown in for accent.
 There’s nothing here you would call arranged: even the busiest tracks sound like a first rehearsal.
-The boozy, seemingly extemporaneous “I’m So Lonesome I Could Cry” is a heartwarming highlight; the rest varies from Randy Newmanesque (“The Ballad of Boby Bear,” named after a drummer of Willie’s acquaintance who does spell it that way) to the bizarre (“Me & Stravinsky Now”).
-A modest and appealing slice of sincerity.
+At times, the nearly random piano pounding can be a real patience-tester although a boozy, seemingly extemporaneous swipe at Hank Williams’ “I’m So Lonesome I Could Cry” is a highlight.
+The rest varies from Randy Newmanesque (“The Ballad of Boby Bear,” named after a drummer who does spell it that way) to the bizarre (“Me & Stravinsky Now”).

 In light of Alexander’s discographical complexity, Willie Loco Boom Boom Ga Ga 1975-1991 is better than one-stop shopping, it’s the only opportunity for a newcomer to glean a sensible career summary without spending years searching out now-rare import vinyl.
 The sloppy, spirited festival of bands, unpretentious sounds and songs (22 in all) is neatly annotated by the star.
 (Sample: “I wrote this [‘Kerouac’] in my bathtub in two minutes after thinking about Jack for 20 years.”)
 There’s nothing fancy here, but Alexander’s plainspoken writing and skilled from-the-heart delivery of original songs that chronicle people (“Taxi-Stand Diane,” “Abel and Elvis,” “Dirty Eddie”) and places (“Mass.
 Ave.,” “At the Rat”) make this an invaluable diary of a rocker.
 (Not, it needs to be noted, a rapper.)